 Final project (s)

-Master Classes are frequently available to assist students to move from project–based courses into opportunities for designing and creating their own work and developing complex skills.
+Master classes are frequently available to assist students to move from project–based courses to their own design and make, or to learn a new complex technique or process from one of our visiting tutors.